oar-team/batsim/README.md

 event-based scheduling algorithm can be plugged to it.
 Thus, it permits to compare decision algorithms coming from production and academics worlds.

+Here is an overview of how Batsim works in comparison with real executions.

+![Batsim vs. real]

-And here is an overview of a Batsim simulation.
+And here is a Batsim simulation overview from a different point of view.

 ![Batsim archi layer]

-Here is an overview of how Batsim works compared to real executions.

-![Batsim vs. real]

 Quick links
 -----------